mcarifio/bashenv/README.md

 We all have them.
 A set of personal utilities and scripts we've written to expedite our workflow(s) or just make our lives easier.
 Or maybe you've gone all in with something like [oh my bash](https://github.com/ohmybash/oh-my-bash) and [gnu stow](https://github.com/aspiers/stow/) to -- you know -- manage your "symlink farms".
 Good stuff.
 Maybe better than this here.
 Bashenv is the middle ground, a little more machinery than hacking `~/.bash_profile` and
 `~/.bashrc` but a little less than a plugin based ecosystem.
-Bashenv only a few conventions and primatives to learn.
+Bashenv has only a few conventions and primatives to learn.
 Once you grok the pattern(s), it's easy to "bashenvify" some useful command, commit it to _your_ repo and then pull the changes whereever and whenever you need them.
 One fork, no pull requests (unless you're a good citizen, good for you) and off you go.
 You can even skip the fork if you like.

 This README is divided inito two parts, a <a href="#start">starting</a> part and a <a href="#usage">usage</a> part.
 If you want to use `bashenv` as the starting point for your own bash scripts, I recommend you <a href="#start-with-git">start with git</a>.
 You can then commit your changes and additions to your own repository, no coordination required.
 This is particularly useful if you work on several Linux machines at once.
-Make an improve on one machine, commit the changes to your git repository and then git pull those everywhere else.
+Make an improvement on one machine, commit the changes to your git repository and then git pull those improvements everywhere else.

 If git gives you hives or you want something even simpler, <a href="#start-without-git">start without git</a>.
-A one-liner fetches a [a snapshot](https://github.com/mcarifio/bashenv/archive/refs/heads/main.zip) into your directory of choice.
+A one-liner fetches a [a github snapshot](https://github.com/mcarifio/bashenv/archive/refs/heads/main.zip) into your directory of choice.

 ## <a id="start">start</a>

-In the directions below, I assume you're using `bash` 5 or better on a recent linux distro, for example [fedora](https://www.fedora.org/), [ubuntu]() or
+In the directions below, I assume you're using `bash` 5 or better on a recent linux distro, for example [fedora](https://www.fedora.org/), [ubuntu](https://www.ubunru.org/) or
-(my new fav) [nixos]().
+(my new fav) [nixos](https://www.nixos.org/).
 This simplies the directions until I need something more elaborate or on other platforms (such as windows or mac).
 I also assume github for the repository hosting and that you've mastered git and github authenication.
 (Which I haven't.
 When I know more I'll update this document.)
 You can forego git.
 I don't recommend it.
 Bashenv is meant to be extended with _your_ stuff.
 Git makes that much easier.
 But as long as you download `bashenv` to a directory, say `~/bashenv` and "hook it up" to your `~/.bash_profile` and `~/.bashrc` respectively,